LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Filter interface

-StateSpaceModels has an interface that allows users to define their own versions of the kalman filter.
+StateSpaceModels has an interface that allows users to define their own versions of the Kalman filter.

 ```@docs
 StateSpaceModels.AbstractFilter
 StateSpaceModels.AbstractSmoother
-kalman_filter_and_smoother
+kfas
 ```

-every filter must provide its own version of the `statespace_likelihood` function
+Every filter must provide its own version of the `statespace_likelihood` function
 ```@docs
 StateSpaceModels.statespace_likelihood
 ```